|

 Newspaper report from May, 1915

-COUNTY PALATINE BRIGADES
+COUNTY PALATINE BRIGADES ROYAL FIELD ARTILLERY.

-150TH BRIGADE
+150TH BRIGADE SPORTS.

-EARLY DEPARTURE OF TROOPS TO
+EARLY DEPARTURE OF TROOPS TO GRANTHAM

-INSPECTION BY SIR W. H.
+INSPECTION BY SIR W. H. MACKINNON,

-MACKINNON, K.C.B.
+K.C.B.

-Annes will be removed to Blackpool next week.
+removed to Blackpool next week.
 This means removal of 1,000 men.
-Lieut.-Cot.
+Lieut.-Col. Gregory is in command

-Gregory is in command of the 171st Brigade, and Lieut.
-Gray has been transferred from the 149th
+of the 171st Brigade, and Lieut.
+Gray has been transferred from the 149th to the 171st as adjutant.

-to the 171st as adjutant.
 Adjutant Lieut.
 Casbolt, is now adjutant to the 149th.

-Brigades have entered upon their last three weeks.
-They are being drafted to Grantham,
+The Manchester and Blackburn Brigades have entered upon their last three weeks.

-Lincolnshire for a brief period, and then to Aldershot.
-Grantham is on the main line of the
+They are being drafted to Grantham, Lincolnshire for a brief period, and then to Aldershot.

-Great Northern Railway, and about 24 miles south of Lincoln.
-It is a municipal borough with over
+Grantham is on the main line of the Great Northern Railway, and about 24 miles south of Lincoln.
+It

-20,000 inhabitants, and engineering and agriculture are its chief industries.
-The people of St.
+is a municipal borough with over 20,000 inhabitants, and engineering and agriculture are its chief

-Annes will he sorry to lose such well-behaved troops, but the best of friends must part.
-No
+industries.
+The people of St. Annes will he sorry to lose such well-behaved troops, but the best of

-effort will be relaxed to entertain our soldier friends right up to the
+friends must part.
+No effort will be relaxed to entertain our soldier friends right up to the

 farewell.

-Soldiers of the Royal Field Artillery in fields off
+Soldiers of the Royal Field Artillery

-schools here.
+Army had riding schools here.

-The British soldier stands
+The British soldier stands higher in the estimation of

-higher in the estimation of the people of St. Annes since they have had the honour of taking
+the people of St. Annes since they have had the honour of taking some practical interest in

-some practical interest in their training and welfare.
-Many residents have revised their
+their training and welfare.
+Many residents have revised their opinions of their khaki

-opinions of their khaki defenders since they have rubbed shoulders with them.
+defenders since they have rubbed shoulders with them.

-The 150th Brigade snorts were
+The 150th Brigade sports were an unqualified success

-to be forthcoming.
+be forthcoming.
 The secretaries (Mr. H. J. Carmont and Mr. J. Bowman), or the treasurer (Mr.

 Ernest Hamer, J.P.), will be glad to hear from ladies or gentlemen who have not had the